Information processing theory: Central executive

-Phonological Loop
+Phonological loop

 Working in connection with the central executive is the phonological loop.
 The phonological loop is used to hold auditory information.
 There are two sub components of the phonological loop; the phonological store and the articulatory rehearsal process.
 The phonological store holds auditory information for a short period.
 The articulatory rehearsal process keeps the information in the store for a longer period of time through rehearsal.

-Visuospatial Sketch Pad
+Visuospatial sketch pad

 The visuospatial sketch pad is the other portion of the central executive.
 This is used to hold visual and spatial information.
 The visuospatial sketch pad is used to help the conscious imagine objects as well as maneuver through the physical environment.

-Episodic Buffer
+Episodic buffer

 Baddeley later added a fourth aspect to the model called the episodic buffer.
 It is proposed that the episodic buffer is able to hold information thereby increasing the amount stored.
 Due to the ability to hold information the episodic buffer is said to also transfer information between perception, short-term memory and long-term memory.
 The episodic buffer is a relatively new idea and is still being researched.

-Other Cognitive processes
+Other cognitive processes

 Cognitive processes include perception, recognition, imagining, remembering, thinking, judging, reasoning, problem solving, conceptualizing, and planning.
 These cognitive processes can emerge from human language, thought, imagery, and symbols.

 In addition to these specific cognitive processes, many cognitive psychologists study language-acquisition, altered states of mind and consciousness, visual perception, auditory perception, short-term memory, long-term memory, storage, retrieval, perceptions of thought and much more.